Tanweth/Poll-Box/README.md

 * If you are experiencing issues with the ASB edition, make sure you have the latest version of ASB (2.0.5 at the time of this readme).

 * On the standard edition, simple template edits are made to place the poll box on the Index and Portal pages.
-If these do not show up for any reason, or if you simply wish to move the location of the poll box, simply go to the index and portal templates and place the variable {$homepoll} wherever you want it to appear.
+If these do not show up for any reason, or if you wish to move the location of the poll box, simply go to the index and portal templates and place the variable {$homepoll} wherever you want it to appear.

 Support

-No guarantee of support is provided, but I will do my best to provide support for any issues.

 If you notice a bug, you can report it in the Issues sections of the GitHub page: https://github.com/Tanweth/Poll-Box

 You can also ask for support (bug-related or not) in the release thread: http://community.mybb.com/thread-145875.html

 Changelog

+* 2.0.1 - Made the ASB sidebox (or compact version on Standard) scale better to lower widths:
+	* The width of the pollbars is now smaller on the compact version (Standard), and dynamically adjusts to the width of the sidebox (ASB).
+	* The "Show Thread" and "Show Results" links now simply say "Thread" and "Results" so that they are more likely to fit on one line (ASB & Standard if compact layout).
+	* Percentages are now represented as whole numbers with no decimal places to reduce the amount of space used (ASB & Standard if compact layout).
+	* Fixed an issue where a piece of text was directly entered in the template rather than read from the language file.

 * 2.0
 	* Renamed to At Home Polls (from Poll Box).